Socolin/NSubstituteComplete/README.md

 ## Notes

 This plugin was inspired by [MoqComplete](https://github.com/Abc-Arbitrage/Abc.MoqComplete).
-Thanks to all the people on the `#dotnet-pluginwriters` slack channel for their help !
+Thanks to all the people on the `#dotnet-pluginwriters` Slack channel for their help !

 ## Other plugins that may interest you